notetaking

 No matter which method, style, or organizational practices you use, you can take better notes with Paperlike.

 Research shows that handwritten notes are better than typing on a laptop, but digital notes are more practical.
-That’s why the iPad and Apple Pencil are the best combination for notetaking.
+That’s why the iPad and Apple Pencil are the best choice for notetaking.

 When you’re writing on a glassy surface, it can get pretty annoying if your stylus is sliding all over the screen.